pavloteyfel/python-weekend-solution/README.md

 - `solution.py`: The main script that should be called, it glues all modules together to work on the solution
 - `test_solution.py`: Some basic test cases, mainly happy paths
 - `test_data`: Directory contains the example csv files and some generated json files for unit testing
+- `doc`: Contains the exported code documentation in html format

 ## Example usages
 Only with mandatory arguments: